dev-appmonsters/Django-static-web-app/Readme.md

     $python manage.py runserver
     ```

+After successful running, create a superuser the following commands:

+    ```bash
+    $python manage.py createsuperuser
+    ```
+    1. Enter Username
+    2. Enter Email Address
+    3. Enter Password

+    Now you can use this credential for login in the webapp.

 Visit `127.0.0.1:8000` in your browser to enjoy the awesome app!

 Built with ♥ by [`Dev Appmonsters`]